cran/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’
+Installation from source requires ‘libnng’ \>= v1.5.0 and ‘libmbedtls’
-\>= 2 - suitable installations are automatically detected - or else
-‘cmake’ to compile ‘libnng’ v1.6.0 alpha (c5e9d8a) and ‘libmbedtls’ v3.4.0 included within the package sources.
+\>= 2 (suitable installations are automatically detected), or else ‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (8e1836f) and ‘libmbedtls’ v3.4.0 included within the package sources.

+**It is recommended for optimal performance and stability to let the package automatically compile bundled versions of ‘libmbedtls’ and ‘libnng’ during installation.** To always compile the libraries from source even if system installations exist, set the `NANONEXT_LIBS` environment variable prior to installation e.g. by `Sys.setenv(NANONEXT_LIBS = 1)`.
-Note: ‘libnng’ v1.6.0 is not yet available in system repositories;
-‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).

-The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.
+It is not necessary / recommended to install system libraries, but ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
+The `INCLUDE_DIR` and `LIB_DIR` environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.

-Package installation will automatically build the libraries if required.

 *Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than available on